 - Hang the orchid.
 This is an optional step.

-My husband created a video for you to see the actual procedure.
-Please see below.
+My husband created a video for your appreciation.
+Please click the link below.

 Thank you for reading.
 I hope you liked this article.
 If you did please share it with your friends and together let us share True Home Joy.